mmdc-j-abejo/pet-management-system/README.md

 ### Constraints
 * You can create additional classes if that will help you solve this problem
 * This is good for 2 hours
-* It's up to you how many kinds of Pet you want!
+* Create atleast 2 kinds of Pets.
+* Create multiple owners, each of which can own different kinds and a specific number of pets (i.e. three or five)

 ### Desired Outputs